SheetJS/docs.sheetjs.com/docz/docs/03-demos/23-angular.md

 :::warning

-Angular dev tooling uses native NodeJS modules.
+Angular tooling uses native NodeJS modules.
 There are a number of issues when trying to run Angular projects with different NodeJS versions.
 These issues should be directed to the Angular project.

 :::